-This section summarizes the cost-effectiveness of programs presented in the 2012 EEPP, followed by a description of the Consultant Team's review of methodology and findings.
-The Standards for Efficiency Procurement require that all programs and the overall portfolio must be determined to be cost-effective by having a TRC benefit-cost ratio greater than 1.0.
+This section summarizes the cost-effectiveness of programs presented in the 2013 EEPP, followed by a description of the Consultant Team's review of methodology and findings.
+The Standards for Energy Efficiency Procurement require that all programs and the overall portfolio must be determined to be cost-effective by having a TRC benefit-cost ratio greater than 1.0.
 The Consultant Team's review has found that all of National Grid's proposed programs and the overall portfolio meet this standard.
-National Grid's program and portfolio cost-effectiveness are provided Tables E-5 (electric) and G-5 (natural gas) of the National Grid EEPP.
+National Grid's program and portfolio cost-effectiveness are provided in Tables E-5 (electric) and G-5 (natural gas) of the 2013 EEPP (as submitted in revised tables).
 These tables provide supporting data on program budgets, avoided costs, and other related data.
-All of the electric programs are projected to be cost effective, with BCRs ranging from 1.35 (Low Income Residential) to 6.39 (Large Commercial New Construction).
-Likewise, the gas programs are all projected as cost-effective with BCRs ranging from 1.56 (Large Commercial New construction) to 2.98 (Small Business Direct Install).
-All programs have a BCR greater than 1.0 as required by the PUC's Standards for Energy Efficiency Procurement and § 39-1-27.7 (c)(5).
+All of the electric programs are projected to be cost effective, with BCRs ranging from 1.02 (Home Energy Reports) to 4.58 (Large Commercial New Construction).
+Likewise, the natural gas programs are all projected as cost-effective with BCRs ranging from 1.02 (Home Energy Reports) to 4.82 (Multi-Family Low-Income).
+All programs have a BCR greater than 1.0 as required by the PUC's Standards for Energy Efficiency Procurement and § 39-1-27.7 (c) (5).

-The cost-effectiveness of a few of the programs have changed significantly from the 2011 EEPP to the 2012 EEPP.
-The program-level BCRs are determined by a very large number of measure-level assumptions regarding savings, costs, penetrations, avoided costs and freeridership.
-The general driving factors behind some of the changes include application of recent evaluation results, application of new avoided costs from the 2011 Avoided Energy Supply Component Study, field experience on recent implementation costs, and changes to state or federal standards.
+The cost-effectiveness of several of the programs has changed significantly from the 2012 EEPP to the 2013 EEPP.
+The program-level BCRs are determined by the measure mix and a very large number of measure-level assumptions regarding savings, costs, penetrations, avoided costs, and freeridership.
+The general driving factors behind some of the changes include the application of recent evaluation results, field experience of recent implementation costs, and changes to state or federal standards.
+At the sector and portfolio level, the cost-effectiveness is determined by the aforementioned factors as well as changes in programs offered.
+The cost effectiveness of the electric residential programs has gone from 2.49 in the 2012 Plan to 1.63 in the 2013 Plan, and for gas residential programs, from 2.43 in 2012 to 1.57 in 2013.
+This is a result of the changes mentioned above as well as the addition of the new Home Energy Reports program, which passes cost-effectiveness screening but has a relatively lower BCR.

-The Consultant Team review of the cost-effectiveness of the program occurred at several levels, described in more detail below: